U.S. Department of State Seal

 • Exercise caution when purchasing medication overseas.
 Pharmaceuticals, both over the counter and requiring prescription in the United States, are often readily available for purchase with little controls.
 Counterfeit medication is common and may prove to be ineffective, the wrong strength, or contain dangerous ingredients.
 Medication should be purchased in consultation with a medical professional and from reputable establishments.

-• U.S. Customs and Border Protection and the Food and Drug Administration are responsible for rules governing the transport of medication back to the United States.
-Medication purchased abroad must meet their requirements to be legally brought back into the United States.
-Medication should be for personal use and must be approved for usage in the United States.
-Please visit the U.S. Customs and Border Protection and the Food and Drug Administration websites for more information.
+• U.S. Customs and Border Protection and the Food and Drug Administration have rules for bringing medication back to the United States.
+Medication bought abroad must meet their requirements to be legally brought back.
+The medication must be for personal use and approved for use in the United States.
+Visit the websites of U.S. Customs and Border Protection and the Food and Drug Administration for more information.

 Assisted Reproductive Technology and Surrogacy: